'One Direction' edges 'Butler', sings its way to box office win

-LOS ANGELES/NEW YORK Concert film "One Direction: This is Us," a Sony Pictures/TriStar release featuring the red-hot British boy band One Direction, won the weekend box office race with ticket sales of $17 million, edging the civil rights drama "Lee Daniels' The Butler" which had been the top film for the past two weeks.
+LOS ANGELES/NEW YORK Concert film "One Direction: This is Us," a Sony Pictures/TriStar release featuring the red-hot British boy band One Direction, won the weekend box office race with ticket sales of $17 million (10.9 million pounds), edging the civil rights drama "Lee Daniels' The Butler" which had been the top film for the past two weeks.

-Its sales have totaled more than $74 million and the film is generating awards season buzz, including for co-star Oprah Winfrey, who plays Whitaker's wife.
+Its sales have totalled more than $74 million and the film is generating awards season buzz, including for co-star Oprah Winfrey, who plays Whitaker's wife.

 Warner Bros' Jennifer Aniston hit, "We're the Millers," and starring Jason Sudeikis in the drug smuggling comedy, was third with $12.6 million at U.S. and Canadian theaters.